stas00/porting/transformers/fairseq-wmt19/README.md

 20 21   22        20 23
 ```

-Let's assign a unique number to each word.
-The numbers starting with 10 are a map of Russian words to unique numbers.
-The numbers starting with 20 are a different map for English words.
+The numbers starting with 10 map Russian words to unique numbers.
+The numbers starting with 20 do the same for English words.
 If you don't speak Russian, you can still see that the word `я` repeats twice in the sentence and it gets the same number 10 associated with it.
-Same goes for `I` (20).
+Same goes for `I` (20), which is already repeated twice.

 A translation system works in the following stages:

 ```
 1. [я люблю следовательно я существую] # tokenize sentence into words
-2. [10 11 12 10 13]                    # look up words in the input dictionary
+2. [10 11 12 10 13]                    # look up words in the input dictionary and convert to ids
 3. [black box]                         # machine learning system magic
-4. [20 21 22 20 23]                    # look up numbers in the output dictionary
+4. [20 21 22 20 23]                    # look up numbers in the output dictionary and convert to text
 5. [I love therefore I am]             # detokenize the tokens back into a sentence
 ```

 The first two and the last two are each combined so that we get 3 stages:

-1. Encoding input: break input text into tokens, create a vocabulary of these tokens and remap each token into a number
+1. Encoding input: break input text into tokens, create a vocabulary of these tokens and remap each token into a unique id in that dictionary
 2. Generating translation: Take input numbers, process them and return output numbers
 3. Decoding output: Take output numbers, look them up in the target language dictionary and convert to text, and finally merge the converted tokens into the translated sentence.

+The second stage may return one or several possible translations.
+In the case of the latter the caller then can choose the most suitable outcome.
+In this article I will refer to [the beam search algorithm](https://en.wikipedia.org/wiki/Beam_search), which is one of the ways multiple possible results are searched for.
+And the size of the beam refers to how many results are returned.

+If there is only one result that's requested, the model will choose the one with the highest likelihood probability.
+If multiple results are requested it will return those results sorted by their probabilities.

 ## Tokenization

-Early systems tokenized sentences into words and punctuation.
-But since many languages have hundreds of thousands of words it is very taxing to work with huge vocabularies.
+Early systems tokenized sentences into words and punctuation marks.
+But since many languages have hundreds of thousands of words, it is very taxing to work with huge vocabularies, as it dramatically increases the compute resource requirements and the length of time to complete the task.

-As of 2020 there are quite a few different versions of tokenizers, but most of the recent ones are based on sub-word tokenization - that is instead of breaking the input text into words, it breaks them down into word segments and letters.
+As of 2020 there are quite a few different versions of tokenizers, but most of the recent ones are based on sub-word tokenization - that is instead of breaking input text down into words, these modern tokenizers break the input text down into word segments and letters.

-Let's see how this approach helps to save space.
+Let's see how this approach helps to save memory requirements (and computation too).
 If we have an input vocabulary of 6 common words: go, going, speak, speaking, sleep, sleeping - with word-level tokenization we end up with 6 tokens.
-However, if we break these down into: go, go-ing, speak, speak-ing, then we have only 4 tokens in our vocabulary: go, speak, sleep, ing.
+However, if we break these down into: go, go-ing, speak, speak-ing, etc., then we have only 4 tokens in our vocabulary: go, speak, sleep, ing.
 That's a huge saving.

-Another important advantage is when dealing with unseen words, that aren't in our vocabulary.
+Another important advantage of this approach is when dealing with input text words, that aren't in our vocabulary.
 For example, let's say our system encounters the word 'grokking' (*), which can't be found in its vocabulary.
 If we split it into `grokk'-'ing', then the system might not know what to do with the first part of the word, but it gets a useful insight that 'ing' indicates a continuous tense, so it'll be able to produce a better translation.

-* to grok was coined in 1961 by Robert A. Heinlein in "Stranger in a Strange Land": understand (something) intuitively or by empathy.
+* to grok was coined in 1961 by Robert A. Heinlein in "Stranger in a Strange Land": to understand (something) intuitively or by empathy.

-There are many other nuances to why the modern tokenization approach is much more superior than simple word tokenization, which won't be covered in this scope.
-Most of these systems are very complex to how they do the tokenization, as compared to the simple example of splitting `ing` endings that was just demonstrated.
+There are many other nuances to why the modern tokenization approach is much more superior than simple word tokenization, which won't be covered in the scope of this article.
+Most of these systems are very complex to how they do the tokenization, as compared to the simple example of splitting `ing` endings that was just demonstrated, but the principle is similar.

 ## Tokenizer porting